diffstorm/processWatchdog/README.md

 - Provides a centralized platform for managing multiple processes, enhancing operational efficiency.
 - Provides file command interface to manually start, stop, or restart individual processes or the entire watchdog system or even a Linux reboot.
 - Generates statistics log files to track the status and history of each managed process.
+- Monitors CPU and memory usage of each process.

 ## Requirements
 - If `heartbeat_interval > 0` : Processes managed by Process Watchdog must periodically send their heartbeat messages to prevent being restarted.